Thomas J. Stephenson

 Dr. Alia Lubers began her research at the Naval Research Lab in Washington D.C., where she investigated ruthenium oxide for battery materials.
 Dr. Lubers is a recipient of the National Science Foundation Graduate Research Fellowship, and her Ph.D. research sought to scale platinum deposition onto carbon, via atomic layer deposition in a fluidized bed.
 In her time at C.U., Boulder, Dr. Lubers gained managerial experience in a research environment, and completed a short Postdoctoral Fellowship in 2015.

-Dr. Lubers joined Pajarito Powder in September 2015 as the Plant Manager, before becoming the Catalyst Manufacturing Manager in early 2016.
+Dr. Lubers joined Pajarito Powder in September 2015 as the Plant Manager, before becoming the Catalyst Manufacturing Manager in early 2016, promoted to Chief Engineer.
 She is head of the Manufacturing and Quality Assurance departments, and her main objectives are to bring consistency to plant operations, holistic manufacturing planning and safety accountability.
 Dr. Lubers assists with logistics for shipping orders, and has developed systems for executing most projects associated with manufacturing PMF and ECS products, including coordinating analysis, synthesis, quality assurance, and archival documentation.
 She is author or co-author on 33 papers and presentations.

 Senior Director of Business Development